lucksei/Chess-game/README.md

 # Chess game

 A very simple two-player chess game built using the libGDX game development framework.
-Big thanks to ChatGPT for helping me learn Java. *[Pixel Chess Pieces by Lucas312](https://opengameart.org/content/pixel-chess-pieces)*.
+Credits to ChatGPT for helping me with learning Java. *[Pixel Chess Pieces by Lucas312](https://opengameart.org/content/pixel-chess-pieces)*.

 ## How to Play